alexpeattie/letsencrypt-fromscratch/README.md

 > :warning: V2 breaking change: previously, certificate issuance was done with a static "new certificate" endpoint, rather than the order's `"finalize"` URL

-We're given back a updated instance of our original order with a new `"certificate"` key.
+We're given back an updated instance of our original order with a new `"certificate"` key.
 This URL points to our ready-to-use certificates, including all the necessary [intermediate certificates](https://letsencrypt.org/certificates/) - all we need to do is download it (using one last `GET`-as-`POST` request):

 ```ruby
 IO.write("certificate.pem", signed_request(finalized_order['certificate'], kid: kid).body)